raikrahul/learnlinux/kernel_exercises/numa_zone_trace/worksheet.md

 224. WHAT LIMITS VMA COUNT:
 ```
 Limit: /proc/sys/vm/max_map_count
-Default: 65530 VMAs per process
+Your machine: 1048576 VMAs per process (verified: cat /proc/sys/vm/max_map_count)

 This is kernel memory limit, NOT page table limit.
-You can have 65530 VMAs but only use a few PML4 entries.
+You can have 1048576 VMAs but only use a few PML4 entries.
 ```

 225. EXAMPLE BREAKDOWN:
 ```